Extension Security - Best Practices for Deployment

 Block specific extensions from running on Tableau Server

-• Add the URL of the extensions that you do not want to allow to the blocked list.
+- Add the URL of the extensions that you don't want to allow to the blocked list.
 This option is only available on Tableau Server.
 See Block specific extensions.

 Turn off extensions for a site

 By default, extensions are enabled on Tableau Server and Tableau Cloud.
 On Tableau Server, the server administrator can turn off extensions for a site.
 On Tableau Cloud, the site administrator can turn off extensions for the site.
 On Tableau Server, the server administrator can turn off extensions completely, which overrides the site settings.
-You should not have to change this setting on the server or for the site, as you can control the Network-enabled extensions that you want to allow on the safe list, and you can control the settings for Sandboxed extensions, which are allowed by default.
+You should not have to change this setting on the server or for the site, as you can control the Network-enabled extensions that you want to allow on the safe list.
+You can also control the settings for Sandboxed extensions, which are allowed by default.

 Show or hide user prompts to run Network-enabled extensions